 Energy at the Movies is an hour-long educational special that illustrates how Hollywood has captured the history of energy through popular films.
 Movies frequently serve as a snapshot of society, capturing sentiments of each time period.
 Many films have themes that memorialize collective optimism, fears, and observations about energy.
-The show promises to enlighten audiences about the ways films influence how we think about energy, and in turn, how we influence energy policy.
+An entertaining and engaging approach to STEM education, Energy at the Movies promises to expand audience understanding of the key issues surrounding energy and the environment.

 Energy at the Movies began national syndication on PBS stations via the National Educational Telecommunication Association (NETA) on March 29, 2013.